cdotyone/Core.Audit/README.md

 ##### Development

-Automatically builds when committed to gitlab.
+Automatically builds when committed to github.

-Creates nuget package Core.Audit
+Creates nuget package Codigo.Core.Audit

 By default the providers log in UTC time unless useLocalTime is set to true.